 Footnotes

-1. Numbers have been rounded to the nearest 10.
-Percentages rounded to the nearest whole number.
+Numbers have been rounded to the nearest 10.
+Figures in some tables may be suppressed, denoted by a 'c', percentages <0.5% are denoted by a 'k'.
 Historical data may differ from older publications which is mainly due to amendments made by local authorities after the previous publication.
-However, users looking for a longer time series may wish to check for the equivalent table in earlier releases of this publication.
 Figures exclude children looked after under a series of short-term placements.

 Variable names and descriptions